jkyl/conv_reverb/README.md

 # write resulting sound transformation to file in disk
 d.write_to_wav()
 ```
-The convolution (mulitplication in the frequency domain) is performed with an FFT algorithm, O(NlogN).
+The convolution (mulitplication in the frequency domain) is performed with an FFT algorithm, <em>O(NlogN)</em>.
 The spectrogram plotting method is meant to give a balance between resolution and speed.
 Towards this end we implemented a chain of overlapping [blackman windows](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.signal.blackman.html) atop the audio buffer.
 This way we get twice the time resolution per unit frequency resolution, as compared to non-overlapping windows.

 ### Part 4 &mdash; Reverb analysis